kimmknight/raweb/README.md

 2. Extract the contents of the zip file to a folder in your IIS website's directory (default is `C:\inetpub\wwwroot`)
 3. In IIS Manager, create a new application pool with the name **raweb**.
 Use **.NET CLR Version v4.0.30319** with **Integrated** pipeline mode.
 4. In IIS, convert the folder to an application.
 Use the **raweb** application pool.
-   At the application level and on the auth subfolder, edit Anonymous Authentication to use the application pool identity (raweb) instead of IUSR.
+   At the application level, edit Anonymous Authentication to use the application pool identity (raweb) instead of IUSR.
 5. Ensure that the **Users** group has read and execute permissions for the application folder and its children.

 </details>